Skip to main content

 Depaul USA Jericho Way is the only day resource center in Central Arkansas.
 Every weekday in Little Rock, an average of 150 homeless men and women visit Jericho Way to receive services that help them overcome the immediate crisis of homelessness.

-Every weekday in Macon, an average of 100 homeless men and women visit Depaul USA Daybreak to receive services that help them overcome the immediate crisis of homelessness.
+Every weekday in Macon, an average of 100 homeless men and women visit Depaul USA Daybreak Resource Center to receive services that help them overcome the immediate crisis of homelessness.
 These services include:

 Help End Homelessness